MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/xbl-discount.md

 **The other limit is translation.** Translation functionality is not included in the subsidy.

 ## Does the subsidy apply only to Xbox console?
 No. The subsidy applies to Xbox Live activity on any platform, including PC, iOS, and Android.

 ## PlayFab Matchmaking and PlayFab Party are labeled as preview programs.
 Can I use these services in production?
 Yes.
 These services are already used by several games in production and are supported 24/7 by PlayFab.
 We are using the preview phase to grow our customer base methodically, improve usability, and action customer feedback.

+## How do I ensure my usage of PlayFab Party is compliant with Xbox Live Integration policies?
+PlayFab Party is always compliant with Xbox Live network security requirements, and uses appropriately updated DTLS ciphers and complex keys.

+To facilitate using Party with Xbox Live and ensure communication behavior is compliant and respects player privacy and mute settings, there is an Xbox Live plug-in for Party.
+[Please check out the Xbox Live Party plug-in topic for more information.](https://review.docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/networking/party-xbox-live-guide?branch=pr-en-us-912)

 ## I am not currently a PlayFab customer but want to take advantage of the Xbox Live subsidy.
 How do I get started?